usnistgov/dioptra/docs/source/user-guide/the-basics.rst

 #.
 Package the entry point files into a tarball or zip archive
 #.
 Submit the job by uploading the entry point archive and your parameter choices to the Testbed API

-After submission, a job's status can be monitored by querying the Testbed API or by accessing the MLFlow dashboard [1]_ using a web browser.
+After submission, a job's status can be monitored by querying the Testbed :term:`API` or by accessing the MLFlow dashboard [1]_ using a web browser.
-The Testbed API and MLFlow dashboard can also be used to review a job's results and download its artifacts for local inspection.
+The Testbed :term:`API` and MLFlow dashboard can also be used to review a job's results and download its artifacts for local inspection.

 ..
 Footnotes